What is DMARC & Why Does It Matter for Your Email Campaigns?

 Step 2 — Create Your DMARC Record

-A DMARC record is a text entry in your domain’s DNS.
-It tells email servers how to handle messages that fail authentication.
+A DMARC record is a TXT entry added to your domain's DNS settings.
+It tells receiving mail servers how to handle messages that fail authentication.
 Example DMARC record for marketers:

 Where to add it: